OZTaekOppa/FastaHandler/README.md

 	--mem: Specify memory numbers (integer only with Gb size)

 ### revcomplement
-- To make a reverse completement seqeucne
+- To make a reverse complement sequence
+ 	+ Requirement: The script of Python/bash requires a Python library.
+	+ Input: A fasta file.
+	+ Output: A reverse complement single-line fasta.

 Example usage
 ```